ELECTRIC OPS

 Weather Monitoring

-ECMWF forecast integration, EUMETSAT satellite data, and proprietary storm severity models estimate potential outage counts by circuit, substation, and district.
-Historical correlation: 20mm of ice accumulation = 15-25% of overhead customers affected.
-Wind gusts above 100 km/h with trees in leaf = 8-12% outage rate on exposed feeders.
+NWS forecast integration and proprietary storm severity models estimate potential outage counts by circuit, substation, and district.
+Historical correlation: 0.5 inches of ice accumulation = 15-25% of overhead customers affected.
+Wind gusts above 65 mph with trees in leaf = 8-12% outage rate on exposed feeders.

 48-24 hours before